AutoSecTools/BadParser/README.md

 BadParser is a vulnerable parser designed to aid in the testing of fuzzers by simulating different kinds of memory corruption issues.
 Vulnerabilities are simulated by causing write-access violations at specific addresses, which serve as unique identifiers for the different issues.

-Currently BadParser only supports JSON input files, but other file formats are planned.
+Currently BadParser supports JSON and XML input files, with other file formats planned.

 The program simulates seven different vulnerabilities: